eZaKusTaMihS/Re_D4AS/README.md

 By the way you are recommended to set your background static (disable club motion/skill window/groovy effect, set bg to music jacket/character, etc.) and screenshot a static part of your live screen and replace the image in the `res/stat/live` folder with it to help the script to recognize the live status.
-Loop time recorder based on live screen may be provided in later updates.
 You may delete the old images in the `live` folder since that's my background.

 You may also need to replace the images in `/res/stat/main` and `/res/stat/live_sel` to fit your UI theme.